openebs/website/docs/main/concepts/data-engines/data-engines.md

 | Suitable for high capacity (>50GB) workloads |  No     |   Yes    | Yes        |
 | Near disk performance                        |  No     |   No     | Yes        |

-### Ideal Conditions for selecting OpenEBS Local Engine:
+### Ideal Conditions for selecting OpenEBS Local Engine

 - When applications are managing replication and availability themselves and there is no need of replication at storage layer.
 In most such situations, the applications are deployed as `statefulset`.
 - Local Engine is recommended when dedicated local disks are not available for a given application or dedicated storage is not needed for a given application.
 - When near disk performance is a need along with features like snapshots, volume expansion, pooling of storage from multiple storage devices.

-### Ideal Conditions for selecting OpenEBS Replicated Engine:
+### Ideal Conditions for selecting OpenEBS Replicated Engine

 - When you need high performance storage using NVMe SSDs and the cluster is capable of NVMeoF.
 - When you need replication or availability features to protected against node failures.